Oneness Pentecostalism: Historical development

 We would not only enjoin on all who fear God plain dress, but we would recommend to our preachers and people, according to Mr. Wesley's views expressed in his sermon on the inefficiency of Christianity, published but a few years before his death, and containing his matured judgment, distinguishing plainness—Plainness which will publicly comment them to the maintenance of their Christian profession wherever they may be.

 The teaching of Methodists aligned with that the holiness movement, where outward holiness is a testimony of a Christian believer's regeneration, done in obedience to God.
 This teaching was inherited by Holiness Pentecostalism at its inception, incorporating this Wesleyan theology alongside Holiness Pentecostal's insistence on a third work of grace.

-Though the Finished Work Pentecostalism movement rejected the Wesleyan and Holiness Pentecostal doctrine of entire sanctification as an instantaneous, definite second work of grace, many early denominations maintained similar standards for their members.
+Though the Finished Work Pentecostalism movement rejected the Wesleyan Methodist/Holiness Pentecostal doctrine of entire sanctification as an instantaneous, definite second work of grace, many early denominations maintained similar standards for their members.
 After World War II, however, these standards began to fade as they allowed for greater individual choice.
 Despite this, Oneness Pentecostals have continued to retain the original Holiness Pentecostal practice of holiness standards.

-Oneness teachings
+Teachings

 Oneness Pentecostals believe that a Christian's lifestyle should be characterized by holiness, which they view as both a result of salvation and as essential for ongoing spiritual growth.
 According to their theology, holiness begins at baptism, when the blood of Christ is believed to wash away all sin, enabling the believer to stand before God as spiritually clean for the first time.
 From that point onward, a lifestyle of separation from worldly behaviors and values is considered essential.

 They distinguish between inward, or moral, and outward, or practical, holiness.
 Moral holiness refers to righteous living, enabled by the indwelling of the Holy Spirit.
 Practical holiness involves adherence to specific behavioral standards, which often include guidelines for dress, entertainment, and personal conduct.
 Modesty in dress is emphasized as a biblical command as part of outward holiness, rooted in scriptures such as 1 Timothy 2:9 ("that women adorn themselves in modest apparel") and Philippians 4:5 ("Let your moderation be known unto all men").
 In response to contemporary fashion trends, many Oneness Pentecostal organizations have established explicit dress codes.
 These often reflect standards of the early 20th century and include expectations such as women refraining from wearing pants, cutting their hair, or using makeup and jewelry; and men maintaining short hair, avoiding facial hair, and wearing long-sleeved shirts and full-length pants.
 Some churches also discourage or forbid watching secular television or movies.

 Some critics from other Christian traditions view these expectations as legalistic.
 Oneness Pentecostals respond by asserting that holiness is not a means of earning salvation, but a consequence of it.
 They argue that obedience flows from a transformed nature, motivated by love for God rather than obligation.
 While they affirm Christian liberty, they contend that such liberty does not negate biblical commands for moral living, which they believe remain applicable today.